-8.1 BLOODSTAIN PATTERN ANALYSIS CERTIFICATION

-Bloodstain pattern analysis (BPA) is based on the sciences of biology, mathematics and physics.
-The bloodstain pattern analyst understands these sciences and the role they play in determining how blood reacts when exiting the body and/or acted upon by force.
+8.1 BLOODSTAIN PATTERN ANALYSIS CERTIFICATION Scope of Certification how blood reacts when exiting the body and/or acted upon by force.
 A Certified Bloodstain Pattern Analyst has demonstrated a sufficient amount of education, training, experience and knowledge necessary to recognize and apply the principles of bloodstain pattern analysis.